-18. Brahman is desireless, without attachment, without vibration, complete, fulfilled, self-satisfied and self- absorbed.
+18. Brahman is pure and untainted.
+He is without desires, without attachment, without vibration, complete, fulfilled, self-satisfied and self- absorbed.

-19. Brahman is without sleep, dispeller of darkness, the very intelligence in man, One who is awake when we are asleep.
+19. Brahman is without sleep.
+He is the lord and dispeller of darkness and the witness, who remains awaken when we are all asleep.

-20. Brahman is knowledge.
-He is the knower of all that is, that was and that is yet to come.
+20. Brahman is the source of all knowledge.
+He is pure intelligence and knower of all that is, that was and that which is yet to come.

-21. Brahman is man Himself, the ultimate truth which every human being realizes at the end of his spiritual journey.
+21. Brahman is the Self of all.
+He is the ultimate truth which every human being realizes at the end of his spiritual journey.
 (Isa Upanishad)

 Suggestions for Further Reading

 - The Samkhya Philosophy and 24 Principles of Creation

 - The Bhagavadgita On The Problem Of Sorrow

 - The Concept of Atman or Eternal Soul in Hinduism